fmi/java-course/03-oop-in-java-ii/lab/README.md

     /**
      * Adds a user review for this escape room.
+     * The platform keeps just the latest up to {@code maxReviewsCount} reviews and in case the capacity is full,
+     * a newly added review would overwrite the oldest added one, so the platform contains
+     * {@code maxReviewsCount} at maximum, at any given time.
+Note that, despite older reviews may have been
+     * overwritten, the rating of the room averages all submitted review ratings, regardless of whether all reviews
+     * themselves are still stored in the platform.
      *
      * @param review the user review to add.
      */